ShadowKitty42/ONI-Archipelago/README.md

 The randomization logic is handled by the Archipelago randomizer, so you have to have that installed to create the seed information and/or viewing items sent/recieved while playing.
 The mod does not change any of the standard planetoid or dupe generation and can work with any setting (see below note about logical requirements if you find an unwinnable scenario).

 This mod should be compatible with any other mod ~~that does not modify the tech tree in any way.
 Any mods that add technologies will not be included in the randomization and will not appear in your tech tree.~~

-### Important Note

-~~The Research Tree currently ignores items from other games and will not display them.
-This does NOT affect how many items a Research topic will give you.
-This means if a Research topic gives 4 items in vanilla, it will still send 4 items to the Multiworld.
-You will only see items listed that are in ONI.
-If you don't remember how many items a Research Topic will give, I recommend using the wiki page for reference.
-Use either [Base Game](https://oxygennotincluded.fandom.com/wiki/Category:Research) or [Spaced Out (and later)](https://oxygennotincluded.fandom.com/wiki/Category:Research).~~

 ## Logic